mui/mui-x/docs/data/data-grid/server-side-data/lazy-loading.md

 Based on the previous and the new value for the total row count, the following scenarios are possible:

-- **Unknown `rowCount` to known `rowCount`**: If row count is not unknown anymore, the grid switches to the viewport loading mode.
-It checks the amount of allready fetched rows and adds skeleton rows to match the total row count.
+- **Unknown `rowCount` to known `rowCount`**: When the row count is set to a valid value from an unknown value, the Data Grid switches to the viewport loading mode.
+It checks the number of already fetched rows and adds skeleton rows to match the provided row count.

-- **Known `rowCount` to unknown `rowCount`**: If the row count is updated and set to `-1`, the grid resets, fetches the first page and sets itself in the infinite loading mode.
+- **Known `rowCount` to unknown `rowCount`**: If the row count is updated and set to `-1`, the Data Grid resets, fetches the first page, and sets itself in the infinite loading mode.

 - **Known `rowCount` greater than the actual row count**: This can happen either by reducing the value of the row count after more rows were already fetched or if the row count was unknown and the grid in the inifite loading mode already fetched more rows.
 In this case, the grid resets, fetches the first page and continues in one of the modes depending on the new value of the `rowCount`.